VeritasSoftware/AspNetCore.ApiGateway/Docs/README_Customizations.md

 *   Customize the default HttpClient which each route uses to hit the backend Api.
 *	Use your own **HttpClient** for each route.
-*	Use your own custom implementation to hit the backend Api.

 For eg.